authlyx/AuthlyX-CS-Example/README.md

 - The SDK currently supports both `sid` and `hwid` for compatibility with older integrations.
 - If you are starting fresh, treat `sid` as the preferred system identifier concept.
-- The example apps in this folder are reference integrations, not required project structure.
+- The example apps in the example folder are reference integrations, not required project structure.

-## Reference Examples

-Reference apps included in this folder:

-- `AuthlyX C# Example (Console)`
-- `AuthlyX C# Example (Form)`